 First of all, what does “autism” mean?

-Autism was a concept unheard of few years ago.
+Autism was a concept unheard of a few years ago.
 It’s a new term covering in its letters excessive isolationism.
 In detail, as mentioned in Oxford Dictionaries, autism is “a mental condition, present from early childhood, characterized by great difficulty in communicating and forming relationships with other people and in using language and abstract concepts”.
 Thus, the autist lives in his own world and interacts with himself without merging or mingling with other children around.
 This concept has evolved later on to be linked to many kinetic and verbal problems.

 In fact, many scientists diagnosed autism as developmental disabilities throughout life, affecting language skills and direct communication on the one side, and limiting the ability of the child to build friendships, express feelings and acquire basic learning skills due to severe disorders in cognitive functions, especially in temporal and spatial definitions on the other side.